October 27, 2023

-Dispatch priming occurs when a dispatcher gives officers erroneous information that leads to the officers unwittingly making disastrous shooting decisions once they arrive and confront the suspect.
+Dispatch priming can occur when a dispatcher gives an officer erroneous information that leads to that officer unwittingly making a disastrous shooting decision.
+But dispatch priming isn't that simple.

 Police dispatchers and call takers as well as sworn law enforcement officers who want to learn how to avoid dispatch priming.

 In this course, you will: